sayan112/RoadToFullTimeServiceBased/CN/Important_interview_Questions.md

 8. Q: What is HTTP and HTTPS?
    A: HTTP (Hypertext Transfer Protocol) is a standard protocol used for transmitting data over the internet, while HTTPS (HTTP Secure) is a secure version that uses encryption (SSL/TLS) to protect data during transmission.
 Example: HTTP is used for regular website browsing, while HTTPS is used for secure online transactions and sensitive data transfer.

+   ***Security***: HTTPS provides data encryption and thus enhances the security of data transmission, making it much more difficult for attackers to intercept and understand the data being exchanged.

+***Trust and Authentication***: HTTPS also involves the use of digital certificates that are issued by trusted Certificate Authorities (CAs).
+These certificates verify the identity of the website, ensuring that you are indeed connected to the genuine website and not a malicious imposter.

+***Search Engine Ranking***: Search engines like Google consider HTTPS as a ranking factor, so websites that use HTTPS are more likely to appear higher in search results compared to their HTTP counterparts.

+***Data Integrity***: The encryption provided by HTTPS also ensures that the data remains unaltered during transmission, preventing tampering by third parties.

 9. Q: What is a firewall?
    A: A firewall is a security device or software that monitors and controls incoming and outgoing network traffic, allowing or blocking specific data packets based on predefined security rules.
 Example: A firewall can block unauthorized access to a corporate network.
+   A firewall is a network security device, either hardware or software-based, which monitors all incoming and outgoing traffic, and based on a defined set of security rules it accepts, rejects, or drops that specific traffic.

 10. Q: What is a subnet mask?
     A: A subnet mask is used in conjunction with an IP address to determine the network and host portions of the address.
 It helps in dividing a large network into smaller subnetworks.
 Example: In the IP address 192.168.1.10 with a subnet mask of 255.255.255.0, the first three sets (192.168.1) represent the network, and the last set (10) represents the host.